epicodus/decrypt/README.md

 An ending newline is okay.

-If you get the error `Neither PUB key nor PRIV key: nested asn1 error`, try generating a new key with `openssl genrsa -des3 -out test.pem 2048` and make sure your private key is in the same format.
+If you get the error `Neither PUB key nor PRIV key: nested asn1 error`, make sure your private key is in the same format as `example.pem`.